Compared & Ranked

 Your phone has been counting your steps since the day you bought it.
 Apple Health and Google Fit run silently in the background, logging every walk to the kitchen and every stroll around the block.
 So why would you install another step counter app?

 Because counting steps is easy.
 Keeping you walking is hard.
 The best step counter apps in 2026 don't just measure your movement — they give you a reason to move more tomorrow.
-We tested seven popular pedometer apps over four weeks each, wearing two phones simultaneously and comparing against a manual count baseline of 1,000 steps to measure accuracy.
-Here's what we found.
+We compared seven popular step tracking options by platform support, battery use, privacy, ads, GPS requirements, motivation design, and whether the app is likely to survive week two.

 What Makes a Good Step Counter?

-After testing dozens of pedometer apps over the years, four qualities separate the ones people keep from the ones they delete after a week:
+After reviewing pedometer apps over the years, four qualities separate the ones people keep from the ones they delete after a week:

 Accuracy.
 A step counter that over-counts by 20% or misses steps when your phone is in a bag isn't useful.
 The best apps use sensor fusion — combining accelerometer, gyroscope, and barometer data — to distinguish walking from other movements like driving over a bumpy road or fidgeting at your desk.